sakshamjn/Disease-prediction/README.md

 #### Technologies

-- Technology 1
+- Python 3.5 or above
-- Technology 2
+- Jupyter Notebook

 [Back To The Top](#read-me-template)